bit-team/doc/mainwindow.rst

 |snapshot_name| Snapshot Name
     Add a name for a Snapshot so you can easily identify it later.
     If ``Don't remove named snapshots`` in
-    :menuselection:`Settings --> Auto-remove` is enabled this will also prevent the Snapshot from being removed.
+    :menuselection:`Settings --> Auto Remove` is enabled this will also prevent the Snapshot from being removed.

 |remove_snapshot| Remove Snapshot